bigfix/boxes/README.md

 {os}{version}{architecture}-{application}
 ```

-Depending on the desired box, there may be additional pre-requisite applications.
+Depending on the desired box, there may be additional prerequisites.

 The templates are created with hardcoded values for internal usage.
-However, the scripts have been specifically organized for easy configuration.
+However, the scripts have been organized for easy configuration.

 Each template has variables at the top for configuring the name and iso.
 And as previously mentioned, a template may have provisioner scripts that require specific applications.
 These scripts will be located in the [`bigfix/`](bigfix/) folder.

+#### Vagrantfile
+The Vagrantfiles are designed to be as atomic as possible.
+Specifically, the specifications of the box should be encapsulated in the file.
+If a box requires configuration, it can be be specified via editing the top of the Vagrantfile and/or providing an environment variable.

 ## Example
 Tested on `stitch` a Windows 7 environment: